-Eat the Chocolate
+Eat the Chocolate and Enjoy It!

-Jessica a 42 year old busy mom who constantly craved chocolate.
+Jessica is a 42 year old busy mom who constantly craved chocolate.
 But, despite how much chocolate she ate, she never felt satisfied and always wanted more.
 She didn’t want to get rid of chocolate – she truly loved it – but she wanted to get rid of her problem with it.
 She did not want to lose weight, however, she was concerned that if she indulged in her chocolate cravings, she would gain weight.
 And if she did gain weight, would she be able to lose it?
 Because after all, isn’t that what happens when you get older?
 It becomes more and more difficult to lose weight?

 Don’t Avoid It

 You may be thinking that one of the many food challenges/sugar detoxes out there would do the trick.
 “Reset those taste buds!”“Gain control over your cravings!”
 “Avoid chocolate altogether.”
 All of these statements just reaffirm her beliefs that she shouldn’t enjoy this part of her life.

 That’s not what she did, though.
 You see, Jessica was busy and stressed – stressed about chocolate and stressed with day-to-day life.
 When we’re stressed, our cortisol levels increase.
 But increased cortisol also desensitizes us to pleasure, so when we’re stressed, we need to eat more food to feel the same amount of pleasure as when we’re relaxed.
 It’s kind of a self-fulfilling prophecy.
 It makes complete sense that Jessica was craving chocolate, eating it but not receiving the pleasure she so badly wanted, and so the cravings continued.